mykeln/teslaprep/README.md

 6. [Pair your phone](https://www.youtube.com/watch?v=oJT0Du4BseM) and connect / reconnect Bluetooth.
 7. How to use [Satellite Radio, Podcasts & Spotify](https://www.youtube.com/watch?v=SKP2dGqvc6g).
 8. [Steering wheel buttons](https://www.youtube.com/watch?v=U1rHLE1l60A) / how to change what each do.
-9. [How to do a full reset](https://www.youtube.com/watch?v=0eLJYgcJN6I) of the main screen and the dash above steering wheel.
+9. [How to do a full reset](https://www.youtube.com/watch?v=0eLJYgcJN6I) of the main screen.
 10. How to [adjust seating](https://www.youtube.com/watch?v=jgq9zBjpekE), [save profiles](https://www.youtube.com/watch?v=hprbqJwMqWM), have mirrors drop / not drop when reversing.
 11. Review [all settings pages](https://www.youtube.com/watch?v=BgNNPdj7zp8).
 12. Use of the Android or iPhone [apps](https://www.youtube.com/watch?v=AMD1TA-MdZY).